spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Options:**

-* `-r`, `--remote <REMOTE>` ΓÇö Show layers from remote repository instead of the local one
+* `-r`, `--remote <REMOTE>` — Show layers from remote repository instead of the local one
-* `--short` ΓÇö Show the shortened form of each reported layer digest
+* `--short` — Show the shortened form of each reported layer digest
-* `--tags` ΓÇö Also find and report any tags that point to each layer, implies --short
+* `--tags` — Also find and report any tags that point to each layer, implies --short